North Korea says plans major announcement following 5.1 earthquake - Yonhap

 SEOUL (Reuters) - North Korea will make a “major announcement” at midday on Wednesday after the detection of a possible man-made 5.1 magnitude earthquake near a nuclear site in the isolated nation, South Korea’s Yonhap News Agency said.

-The announcement will be at 0330 GMT or noon Pyongyang time, according to Yonhap, citing North Korean state television.
+The announcement will be at 2230 ET or noon Pyongyang time, according to Yonhap, citing North Korean state television.

 The magnitude of the earthquake was “likely because of a nuclear test,” an official at South Korea’s meteorological agency told Reuters.